aymliekTT/WD-Seatwork-3-TC03/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

 Guiding Question:
-- What is the project
+- What is the project?
+  - The project is to make five static and animated headers and footers.
-- Whats the purpose
+- What is the purpose?
+  - The goal is to showcase different layout styles, colors, typography, and responsive design techniques to create visually appealing and functional headers and footers for web pages.
-- What are key components
+- What are the key components?
+  - It is a multipage website with a landing page, header gallery page, and footer gallery page.
+The galleries showcase animations of the headers and footers.
-- What technology used and how it is used
+- What technology is used and how is it used?
+  - The technologies used on this website are HTML and CSS.
+The HTML is used to lay out the headers and footers, while the CSS makes it more visually pleasing and interactive.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional
+- Animations

 ### Technology
 <!-- TODO: List of Technology Used -->